the1lab/1lab/CONTRIBUTING.md

 ```

 This applies beyond finitary algebraic theories on the category of sets:
-monads and comonads are defined in a similar way, with
+for example, monads and comonads are defined in a similar way, with
 `is-monad`/`Monad-on`/`Monad` records.

 #### Universal objects